The Marquette online business faculty

 B.A., Psychology, Bowling Green State University, 2004

 Jennica Webster is the co-director of Marquette University’s Institute for Women’s Leadership and an associate professor in the Department of Management.
-Her research focuses on the types of workplace relationships, climates and processes that impact the experiences, health and wellbeing of women and traditionally disadvantaged groups.
-This research has been published in outlets such as the Journal of Applied Psychology, Harvard Business Review, Human Resource Management and Psychology of Women Quarterly, and it has been recognized and supported by the National Science Foundation (NSF).
+She heads the human resource management major and teaches courses on diversity, equity, and inclusion at both the undergraduate and graduate levels.
+She is a leading researcher in her field and her work has appeared in premier scholarly journals and books such as the Journal of Applied Psychology, Harvard Business Review, Human Resource Management and Psychology of Women Quarterly.
+Dr. Webster’s work has been recognized and supported by the National Science Foundation (NSF).
+She is also a contributor to Forbes.
 In addition to her scholarship, she has consulted on applied projects related to diversity climate, the implementation of diversity initiatives and the evaluation of diversity initiatives on business outcomes.
+Dr. Webster is the recipient of Marquette University’s Faculty Excellence in Diversity and Inclusion award, and the Responsible Research in Management award co-sponsored by the Academy of Management and the International Community for Responsible Research in Business.